-Bilkis Bano case convicts were released for good behaviour, Gujarat government tells Supreme Court
+Centre approved release of Bilkis Bano case convicts for good behaviour, Gujarat government tells SC

-In an affidavit, the state government added the 11 men were freed after approval from the Centre as they had been in jail for 14 years.
+In an affidavit, the state government added the 11 men were freed as they had been in jail for 14 years.

-The 11 convicts in the Bilkis Bano case were freed as they had been in jail for 14 years and their behaviour was found to be good, the Bharatiya Janata Party-led Gujarat government told the Supreme Court in an affidavit on Monday.
+The 11 convicts in the Bilkis Bano case were released after approval from the Centre, the Bharatiya Janata Party-led Gujarat government told the Supreme Court in an affidavit on Monday.

+The Union home ministry approved the remission as the convicts had been in jail for 14 years and their behaviour was found to be good, the affidavit added.

 The affidavit said that the convicts were not released “under a circular governing grant of remission to prisoners as part of celebration of Azadi ka Amrit Mahotsav”.